Riemannian Langevin Algorithm for Solving Semidefinite Programs: Riemannian Langevin Algorithm under LSI

 \begin{definition*} We say the Markov triple $(M, \nu, \Gamma)$ satisfies a \textbf{logarithmic Sobolev inequality} with constant $\alpha > 0$, denoted $\LSI(\alpha)$, if for all probability measures $\mu$ such that $\mu \ll \nu$ with $h := \frac{d\mu}{d\nu} \in C^1(M)$, we have the inequality

 where $H_\nu(\mu)$ is the Kullback--Leibler (KL) divergence, and $I_\nu(\mu)$ is the relative Fisher information. \end{definition*}

-Intuitively, Langevin diffusion in \cref{eq:langevin_diffusion} can be interpreted as gradient flow in the space of probability distributions \citep{jordan1998variational}, and $\LSI(\alpha)$ acts like a gradient domination condition on the KL divergence.
+Intuitively, Langevin diffusion $Z_t$ in \cref{eq:langevin_diffusion} can be interpreted as a gradient flow in the space of probability distributions \citep{jordan1998variational}, and $\LSI(\alpha)$ acts like a gradient domination condition on the KL divergence.
 Just as Polyak-\L ojasiewicz inequality implies an exponential rate of convergence for a gradient flow \citep{polyak1963gradient,lojasiewicz1963topological}, $\LSI(\alpha)$ implies exponential convergence for Langevin diffusion in this divergence.
-More precisely, we let $\mu_t := \mathcal{L}(Z_t)$ for all $t \geq 0$, where $\mathcal{L}(\cdot)$ denotes the distribution of a random variable.
-Then we have a well known exponential decay result \citep[Theorem 5.2.1]{bakry2013analysis}
+More precisely, if we let $Z_t \sim \rho_t$ for all $t \geq 0$, then we have a well known exponential decay result \citep[Theorem 5.2.1]{bakry2013analysis}

 We remark that we chose the Markov triple convention to adjust for a factor of $\beta$.
-More precisely, this convention gives us a factor of $e^{-2\alpha t}$ in \cref{eq:kl_exp_conv}, whereas if we choose the LSI convention without reference to the carr\'{e} du champ operator $\Gamma$, we would end up with a factor of $\exp( -\frac{2\alpha t}{\beta} )$ instead.
+This convention gives us a factor of $e^{-2\alpha t}$ in \cref{eq:kl_exp_conv}, whereas if we choose the LSI convention without reference to the carr\'{e} du champ operator $\Gamma$, we would end up with a factor of $\exp( -\frac{2\alpha t}{\beta} )$ instead.
 We note there are also alternative approaches to analyze convergence in KL divergence based on a modified LSI \citep{toscani2000trend,erdogdu2020convergence}, which is a strictly weaker condition.

-Estimates for logarithmic Sobolev constants are well studied \citep{bakry2013analysis,wang1997estimation,wang1997logarithmic}.
-Most notably, a condition on strong convexity and Ricci curvature was introduced by \citet{bakry1985diffusions}. \citet{holley1987logarithmic} then showed that $\LSI$ is stable under bounded perturbations. \citet{cattiaux2010note} introduced another useful approach via a Lyapunov function, which is based on \citet{bakry2008simple} for the Poincar\'{e} inequality.
-More recently, \citet{block2020fast} studied a special case of Gaussian convolution with distributions supported on a lower dimensional submanifold based on \citet{wang1997estimation}.
-We emphasize that in general, the LSI constant $\alpha$ has exponentially poor dependence on dimension $nd$ and temperature $\beta$, which leads to an exponential runtime in both parameters.
-When there is no spurious local minima, \citet{menz2014poincare} introduced a careful perturbation method to remove the exponential dependence on $\beta$.
-While we assume $\LSI(\alpha)$ in this section to establish convergence guarantees, we will show $\alpha^{-1} \leq O(n\beta)$ for the Burer--Monteiro problem in \cref{sec:lsi_bm}, further improving the dimension dependence of \citet{menz2014poincare} with a novel escape time based approach.
+While we assume $\LSI(\alpha)$ in this section to establish convergence, we will derive a non-trivial lower bound for $\alpha$ in \cref{sec:lsi_overview}.